qrti/picoLog/README.md

 ```
 run python script and choose

-s - sample            starts sampling, see also point Save Stop
+s sample            starts sampling, see also point Save Stop
                     the standard LED on Pico will flash on every sample
                     to stop sampling press RESET on Pico
-                      samples are written to flash about every minute if interval is below one minute
+                    samples are written to flash every minute if interval is below one minute
                     Pico will not respond to python script until RESET is pressed
-                      if a battery is attached to Pico, you can disconnect the USB cable after start sampling
+                    if a battery is attached to Pico, you can disconnect the USB cable
+                    after start sampling

-- start sampling      to start sampling without script a battery and a dedicated START button must be connected
+start sampling      to start sampling without script a battery and START button must be connected
-  without script      see schematic for button details, see also point Save Stop
+without script      see schematic for details, see also point Save Stop
                     START button pressed while power up     -> start sampling
                                  not pressed while power up -> USB serial for script control

-d - dump              loads samples from Pico and writes them to a file on PC (see variable DUMPFILE in python script)
+d dump              loads samples from Pico and writes them to a file on PC
+                    (see variable DUMPFILE in python script)
                     before dumping sample some data

-v - visualize         visualizes dumped data from stored file (see XTICK_ and AVS variables in python script)
+v visualize         visualizes dumped data from stored file
+                    (see XTICK_ and AVS variables in python script)
                     before visualizing sample and dump

-r - remove            deletes samples on Pico, settings on Pico and the file on PC are kept
+r remove            deletes samples on Pico, settings on Pico and the file on PC are kept

-f - format            deletes samples on Pico, settings on Pico are set to default, the file on PC is kept
+f format            deletes samples on Pico, settings on Pico are set to default, the file on PC is kept

-a - adc               shows some current readings from the ADC of Pico
+a adc               shows some current readings from the ADC of Pico
 ```

 <br>